sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/expr.rst

     C code is run when

     - non x86/x64 systems (architectures which are not supported by JIT compiler)
-    - expression contains tan, atan, asin, acos, which are not implemented in JIT.
+    - expression contains atan, asin, acos, which are not implemented in JIT.
+      (and ``tan`` before 3.7.4),
     - JIT is intentionally disabled with optSSE2=False

     Enables or disables a compiler friendly (more easily vectorizable) C code.